AEWesdorp/cfFBI/fragmentomics/README.md

 # Fragmentomics
 In this project, we investigated the fragmentomics characteristics of horse-derived cfDNA molecules.
-Specifically, after mapping to the host genome, we analyzed either the cfDNA template length or the cfDNA end-motif frequency at both the 5' and 3' ends.
+Specifically, after mapping to the host genome, we analyzed either the cfDNA template length or the cfDNA end-motif frequency.
 After processing the BAM files, we performed further post-processing in R, resulting in the following files:
 - !!!
 - !!!
 - !!!